John Bowes, 9th Earl of Strathmore and Kinghorne

 John Bowes, 9th Earl of Strathmore and Kinghorne (17 July 1737 – 7 March 1776), born John Lyon, was a Scottish nobleman and peer.
-He was the 9th Earl of Strathmore and Kinghorne and one of the ancestors of Queen Elizabeth II.
+He was the 9th Earl of Strathmore and Kinghorne and one of the maternal ancestors of King Charles III.

 The Earl was famous for his appearance; he was known as "the beautiful Lord Strathmore".
 His character was later described by Jesse Foot thus:

 "The late Earl of Strathmore was not calculated to make even a good learned woman a pleasing husband.
 His Lordship's pursuits were always innocent and without the smallest guile, but they were not those of science or any other splendid quality.
 A sincere friend, a hearty Scotchman and a good bottle companion were points of his character."

 Biography

 The Earl was the son of Thomas Lyon, 8th Earl of Strathmore and Kinghorne, and his wife, the former Jean Nicholson.
 In 1760 he took the Grand Tour of Europe, accompanied for the first several months by his college classmate Thomas Pitt, later the Baron Camelford.
 From March 1761 until he returned to England in June 1763 he had an affair with Costanza Scotti, Contessa Sanvitale.

 On 24 February 1767, at St George's Hanover Square Church he married the heiress Mary Eleanor Bowes, who was already possessed of her late father's estates such as Gibside.
 As per the stipulations of the will of the father of the bride, he assumed his wife's name of Bowes, a fairly common arrangement among the propertied classes that required an Act of Parliament.